cityuseattle/CybersecurityClub/README.md

 ### Additional Information

 For more detailed information on how to work with Jekyll and GitHub Pages, refer to the following resources:
-This documentation is a general guide and your actual site might be slightly different based on your specific needs and customizations.
+This documentation is a general guide, and your actual site might be slightly different based on your specific needs and customizations.

 [Jekyll Documentation][addon-1]
 [GitHub Pages Documentation][addon-2]

 [addon-1]: https://github.com/ "Official Jekyll Documentation"
-[addon-2]: https://github.com/ "Official Github PAges Documentation"
+[addon-2]: https://github.com/ "Official Github Pages Documentation"